greglange/gocards/README.md

 # Gocards

-Gocards is a flash cards program written in Go with spaced repetition.
+Gocards is a flashcards program written in Go with spaced repetition.

 ## Project status.